Luos-io/Documentation/docs/tools/freertos.md

         return HAL_ERROR;
     }

-The function **HAL_InitTick()** is called at system startup and configure the timer to raise an interrupt flag each 1000 ms (following the period defined in **FreeRTOSConfig.h**). **TIM7_IRQHANDLER()** is the dedicated interrupt handler, it calls a HAL routine which increment the **uwtick** global variable.
+The function **HAL_InitTick()** is called at system startup and configures the timer to raise an interrupt flag each 1000 ms (following the period defined in **FreeRTOSConfig.h**). **TIM7_IRQHANDLER()** is the dedicated interrupt handler, it calls a HAL routine which increments the **uwtick** global variable.
 This variable is used by various functions in the system (such as **Luos_GetSystick()**) and needs to be properly managed for the system to work.

 ## Use CMSIS RTOS interface to call kernel routines

 Now we have to call kernel routines from our **main** function.
-We could directly use FreeRTOS functions but ARM defined a standard API to interface with RTOS capabilities and we will use it.
+We could directly use FreeRTOS functions, but ARM defined a standard API to interface with RTOS capabilities and we will use it.
 Follow the steps below to copy these files in your project:

     cp -r ../tutorial_freertos/CMSIS_RTOS_V2/ ./lib/FreeRTOS/Source

-We can call the OS API on our **main.c** file (notice that we deleted all luos API functions in main):
+We can call the OS API in our **main.c** file (notice that we deleted all the Luos API functions in **main**):

     #include "cmsis_os.h"